openlexington/treatment-directory/README.md

     - Indicate when service listing was last updated--big thing is that the data in the directory can be trusted (the service still exists, its info is accurate).
     - App needs to be user-friendly.
 Social worker liked referweb.net but complained the text was too small, for example.
 Accessibility.
     - Simpler is better.
 Social worker preferred the layout and flow of Aunt Bertha but the information was out of date and inaccurate.
+    - Wants to see who is the benefit specialist; a person to visit the client; specific to Veterans Affairs.
 - TurboTax-style questions for a client, like a wizard.
 How are you feeling, etc., and the information could go back into the system, to the nurse, the social worker, etc.
     - Nurses could incorporate questions into the discharge step.
 - A mobile app to be used by health care professionals would be the most helpful, says social worker.